giulianoiorio/OpOpGadget/README.md

 # OpOpGadget
 The aim of this module is to provide a number of tools  for the generation of initial conditions and analysis of $N$-body simulations.
-It can manage files in the format used by the N-body simulations for the codes \textsc{FVFPS}  and \textsc{Gadget-2}.
+It can manage files in the format used by the N-body simulations for the codes FVFPS  and Gadget-2.

 **WARNING:**  OpOpGadget and its documentation are still under development.
 Some examples can be found in the folder 'tutorials'.